windigo00/userApp/readme.md

 	`FLUSH PRIVILEGES;`

- - Copy template file `.env.example` into `.env`.
+ - Copy template config file `.env.example` into `.env`.

  - Update `.env` configuration.
-Chiefly DB_* for database connection.
-Use name and credentials from db setup step. (see Laravel env setup for more [https://laravel.com/docs/5.8/configuration#environment-configuration])
+Chiefly `DB_*` for database connection.
+Use db name and credentials from db setup step. (see Laravel env setup for more [https://laravel.com/docs/5.8/configuration#environment-configuration])

- - For more info on Laravel app setup, pleease see [https://laravel.com/docs/5.8/installation#installation]

  - Install vendor packages with composer